 Children’s rights are a combination of norms and international rights that aim to protect individuals until a predetermined age.
 Each of these rights is inalienable and irrevocable, which means that no individual, under any circumstances, can violate them.
-Several treaties define and defend the status of children’s rights internationally, notably the Declaration of the Rights of The Child and the UN Convention on the Rights of Children.
+Several treaties define and defend the status of children’s rights internationally, notably the Declaration of the Rights of the Child and the UN Convention on the Rights of Children.

-Despite these boundaries and the efforts made to enforce these treaties, there’s still a lot of work to be done in order to protect the future of hundreds of millions of children around the globe.
+Despite these boundaries and the efforts made to enforce these treaties, there’s still a lot of work to be done to protect the future of hundreds of millions of children around the globe.

-Worker rights are not respected in several countries today, but one of the most baffling and alarming violations targeted by responsible investment solutions is modern slavery.
+Workers’ rights are not respected in several countries today, but one of the most baffling and alarming violations targeted by responsible investment solutions is modern slavery.
 Many people believe that slavery is an obsolete practice, but it persists today in various forms around the globe and remains as revolting as ever.